 Assembly/ Sports Hall

 We also have an Assembly / Sports Hall equipped for PE with a stage and sound system.
-Our school has plenty of sports equipment including parachutes, beanbags, a range of balls for all sports, hurdles, balances, hoops, mats, skittles, racquets and uni-hoc sticks, equipment for sports day races, targets, goals, skipping ropes etc.
+Our school has plenty of sports equipment including parachutes, beanbags, a range of balls for all sports, hurdles, balances, hoops, mats, skittles, racquets and uni-hoc sticks, equipment for sports day races, targets, goals, skipping ropes etc. Our hall is named Halla Denieffe in honour of our former principal, Mr. Conor Denieffe, who was Principal in Killeshin N.S. for 31 years from 1992-2023.

 Playground/ Outdoor Activities